binance-chain/docs-site/docs/smart-chain/developer/oracle/dia.md

 }
 ```

-The following snippet shows how to retrieve the BNB/BTC price using a smart contract.
+The following snippet shows how to retrieve the BTC price of an asset (e.g. `Binance Coin`) using a smart contract.

 ```
 pragma solidity ^0.4.24;